 “I have houses in at least 188 countries in the world, where we have our churches, that’s why I’m richer than Bill Gates.

 Every time I visit these countries, my children fight to say, Daddy, come and stay with us,(Daddy G. O. affectionately calls him), said Adeboye.

 8.- Benny Hinn

 Benny Hinn is a high-profile pastor, whose reputation as a defender of the prosperity gospel has attracted millions of followers and criticism from lawmakers and vigilante groups about his lavish lifestyle.

 Hinn is one of the best-known pastors who advocate the prosperity gospel, which teaches that Christians who are well with God will be rewarded with wealth and health in this life.

-His TV broadcasts on the Trinity Broadcast Network, a Pentecostal broadcasting giant, and other television networks are watched by millions of people around the world almost every day.
+Millions of people around the world watch his TV broadcasts on the Trinity Broadcast Network, a Pentecostal broadcasting giant, and other television networks almost every day.

 He travels the world in the plane of his ministry, called Dove (dove) One, for the celebration of events he calls “Miracle Crusades”, which include spiritual cures.